 Even then, the chips aren't evenly distributed within the bread.
 But it doesn't matter.
 Each bite just tastes good and interesting.

-If you are a toast in the morning and tire of the taste, then think about this as a tasty swap for your morning slice.
+If you are a toast in the morning and tired of the taste, then think about this as a tasty swap for your morning slice.
 And yes, I totally think this would be awesome heated up.
 I've polished off two so far.
 None of them seem to get as far as the toaster oven.

 Frequently asked questions